 Options for Member-Owner Input

 We also hope that as one of our 3000+ member-owners or a shopper, you will also take the time to consider what you love about our co-op now and would like to see more of in the future, and let us know what your personal vision is for your co-op as we grow.
-We are holding three small coffee-hour input sessions and two larger input events with formal presentations this spring.
-We will also be sending the 2018 Shopper Email Survey out in late March, and whenever you think of other feedback for us, don’t hesitate to fill out this form so our design team can consider as many of your priorities, needs and ideas as possible.
+We held three input events this spring and have sent out an email shopper survey, both of which helped us gather a lot of useful input from passionate member-owners.
+Whenever you think of other feedback for us, don’t hesitate to fill out this form so our design team can consider as many of your priorities, needs and ideas as possible.
 We look forward to hearing from you!

 Is On-Site Expansion Feasible?